JoshuaHartling/xlsx_to_json.MK2/README.md

 # xlsx_to_json.MK2
 This project is meant to assist in uploading mass amounts of metavariable data to FortiManager v7.2 or later.
-It takes a specifically formatted Excel file and converts to a JSON file that FortiManager will recognize for importing Metadata.
+The "main.py" scripts takes a specifically formatted Excel file and converts it to a JSON file that FortiManager will recognize for importing Metadata.
+Alternatively, the "main-json2xlsx.py" script takes a JSON file, presumably downloaded from FortiManager, and updates/creates an Excel file.

+Update the "user_settings.py" script with settings specific to your use case.
+This is the only file you need to edit.

 ## Setup